learnreact/setstate/README.md

 ```

 ### Function form
-This is best used when you transitioning existing state values (like the counter above).
+This is best used when transitioning existing state (like the counter above).

 ```js
 this.setState(previousState => ({ count: previousState.count + 1 }));